Facts About The Titanic That You Should Know

 The same day the Titanic struck the iceberg, a lifeboat exercise was expected to take place on board the ship but the captain cancelled it.

 Remember the scene in the movie where the musicians kept playing as the ship sinked.
 This was real, they only kept playing for hours.
 Sadly, none of them survived.

-Milton Hershey of Hershey’s candy had reservations on the Titanic but his reservation was cancelled.
+Milton Hershey of Hershey’s chocolate had reservations on the Titanic but his reservation was cancelled.

-As he returned to Japan for not dying like the rest of the passengers, a Japanese survivor was regarded as a coward.
+A Japanese survivor was regarded as a coward as he returned to Japan for not dying like the rest of the passengers.

 The New York Times spent the first week after the tragedy devoting 75 pages to coverage of the Titanic.